Table of contents

 Protect Docker containers

 The benefits of a Docker deployment are real, but so is the concern about the significant attack surface of the Docker host's operating system (OS) itself.
 Like any well-designed software deployment, OS hardening and the use of best practices for your deployment, such as the Center for Internet Security (CIS) Docker Benchmark, provide a solid foundation as a starting point.
-Once you have a secure foundation in place, adding Workload Security to your deployment gives you access to Trend Micro’s extensive experience protecting physical, virtual, and cloud workloads as well as to real-time threat information from the Trend Micro Smart Protection Network.
+Once you have a secure foundation in place, adding Trend Cloud One - Endpoint & Workload Security to your deployment gives you access to Trend Micro’s extensive experience protecting physical, virtual, and cloud workloads as well as to real-time threat information from the Trend Micro Smart Protection Network.
 Workload Security both protects your deployment as well as helps meet and maintain continuous compliance requirements.
 See Docker support for information on supported Docker editions and releases.

 Workload Security protects your Docker hosts and containers running on Linux distributions.
 Workload Security can do the following: